 - 2.10.1 In order to help identify their licensed status, all licensed vehicles, except for limousines (see 2.17) and those issued with an exemption (see 2.10.4), are required to display Council-issued plates externally on the rear of the vehicle at all times.
-Hackney carriage plates are white, private hire vehicle plates are yellow, restricted private hire vehicle plates for home to school contract work are green and all other restricted private hire vehicle plates are red. - 2.10.2 Similarly, all licensed vehicles are also required to display a Council-issued 'interior plate' on the inside of the front windscreen or other such place as the council may reasonably require where it can be easily seen by passengers whilst travelling or when approaching a vehicle from in-front of it. - 2.10.3 The ability to identify a licensed vehicle through the display of vehicle plates is important in terms of protecting both the public and trade; however there are limited occasions when their display might have the opposite effect, or adverse commercial implications.
+Hackney carriage plates are white, private hire vehicle plates are yellow and restricted private hire vehicle plates are green. - 2.10.2 Similarly, all licensed vehicles are also required to display a Council-issued 'interior plate' on the inside of the front windscreen or other such place as the council may

+- reasonably require where it can be easily seen by passengers whilst travelling or when approaching a vehicle from in-front of it. - 2.10.3 The ability to identify a licensed vehicle through the display of vehicle plates is important in terms of protecting both the public and trade; however there are limited occasions when their display might have the opposite effect, or adverse commercial implications.
 The operation of chauffeured, executive and limousine vehicles is a case in point.
-Identification of the vehicle as licensed may allow "high risk" passengers to be more readily targeted; putting both them and the driver at risk, and the display of plates may also deter some customers from using the service.

-- 2.10.4 The Council may, in such circumstances, issue the proprietor of a private hire vehicle (only) with a notice exempting them from the requirement to display the plate(s) on their vehicle; either on a specified occasion or while the notice is carried in the vehicle, during which they will automatically also be exempt from the requirement to wear a private hire drivers badge. - 2.10.4.1 It is intended that only a very small minority of private hire vehicles should have access to this exemption.
+Identification of the vehicle as licensed may allow "high risk" passengers to be more readily targeted; putting both them and the driver at risk, and the display of plates may also deter some customers from using the service. - 2.10.4 The Council may, in such circumstances, issue the proprietor of a private hire vehicle (only) with a notice exempting them from the requirement to display the plate(s) on their vehicle; either on a specified occasion or while the notice is carried in the vehicle. - 2.10.4.1 It is intended that only a very small minority of private hire vehicles should have access to this exemption.
 To that end, the Council will only consider issuing exemption notices where the vehicle is made by a luxury car-manufacturer, such as Rolls Royce or Bentley (the highest specification executive-type cars from other high-end manufacturers may also be considered) and the vehicle is in excellent condition inside and outside, with no visible damage or defects whatsoever.